 Maintaining harmony is central to business culture in Vietnam.
 People avoid direct conflict to protect “face,” both their own and others.
 As a result:

-- People often express disagreement indirectly.
+- Disagreement is often expressed indirectly.

 - Silence does not mean agreement.